woocommerce/woocommerce/packages/js/date/README.md

 <a name="getCurrentPeriod"></a>

 ### getCurrentPeriod(period, compare) ⇒ [<code>DateValue</code>](#DateValue)
-Get a DateValue object for a curent period.
+Get a DateValue object for a current period.
 The period begins on the first day of the period, and ends on the current day.

 **Kind**: global function